MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SoCsAndCustomBoards.md

 ### **NXP preview**

-NXP support for Windows 10 IoT Core is in non-commercial public preview.
-Please sign up to express interest [here](http://aka.ms/iotnxp).
+NXP support for Windows 10 IoT Core is in public preview.
+For more information, the access the BSP, or to find a hardware partner, please go to the [NXP SoC page](http://aka.ms/iotnxp).

 You can also reach out to partners we're working with: